protocol/.github/configs/README.md

 ```

 To customise the copy workflow further, you can add more fields to the `defaults` object.
 See `deploy_versioning` or `deploy_go` in [go.json](go.json) and how they are used in [copy-workflow.yml](../.github/workflows/copy-workflow.yml) for example.

+## Testing

+You can use [testing](https://github.com/protocol/.github/tree/testing) branch for worklow/configuration testing.
+Once you push your changes to the branch, a [dispatch](../.github/workflows/dispatch.yml) workflow will be triggered.
+The workflow will use [testing.json](testing.json) configuration file only.
+You can manipalate that configuration file as needed(you can copy all the `defaults` from [go.json](go.json) for [example](https://github.com/protocol/.github/commit/43476995428996a90ca95bf838f084ba1a710c68)).